Failure to prescribe anti-coagulant medication to a surgery patient causing a fatal pulmonary embolism8 Jul 2021 | Jodi Newton

 Mr S was a patient at the James Paget Hospital which is under James Paget University Hospitals NHS Foundation Trust (“the Trust”).

-In October 2019 Mr S was consented for laparoscopic cholecystectomy.
+In October 2019 Mr S consented for laparoscopic cholecystectomy.
 The serious or frequently occurring risks listed included DVT and PE.

 Mr S was admitted to the Trust on 19 February 2020 as a day surgery patient.
 A Venous Thromboembolism (“VTE”) risk assessment form was completed the same day as the surgery.
 Mr S was classified as a “surgical patient” but the doctor failed to complete the balance of the form save to recommend anti-embolism stockings.